The Renfrew Center Launches New Diabetes Program

 The Renfrew Center, internationally renowned leader and pioneer in the field of eating disorders since its founding in 1985, has integrated a new Diabetes Program into its treatment model.
 The program has been established to provide treatment to patients with the dual diagnosis of diabetes and an eating disorder.

-The Renfrew Center Diabetes Program is evidence-based as per the American Diabetes Association and incorporates medical and nutritional management of diabetes while addressing and exploring the underlying psychological aspects of the eating disorder.
+The Renfrew Center Diabetes Program is based on the American Diabetes Association and incorporates medical and nutritional management of diabetes while addressing and exploring the underlying psychological aspects of the eating disorder.
 Through exposure activities and coordinated individual, group and family therapies, patients will gain the skills and confidence to address emotional factors that contribute to their eating disorder and diabetes management.

 This program has been established under the supervision of Dr. Susan Ice, Vice President and Chief Medical Officer of The Renfrew Center and Trish Lieberman, Director of Nutrition of The Renfrew Center, based on the latest findings in the field of emotion science research.
 The program has oversight from a Certified Diabetes Educator (CDE) and treatment team members receive ongoing training on diabetes care.
 Renfrew’s Medical Nurse Practitioner will collaborate with the patient’s outpatient endocrinologist on a regular basis.